 Employees have 24/7 access to the College’s Employee Assistance Program.

-- The Novel Coronavirus COVID-19 web page will provide ongoing communication and updates.
+- The COVID-19 Information web page will provide ongoing communication and updates.

-- The College will maintain a dashboard documenting cases of COVID-19, testing, and recovery data beginning July 27, 2020.
+- The College maintains a dashboard documenting cases of COVID-19, testing, and recovery data.

-- Daily case notification (Monday-Friday) and updates will be provided to students, faculty, and staff via AdminWire, the College’s internal communication system.
-Any results received over a weekend will be reported in Monday's data.
+- Daily case notification (Monday-Friday) and updates are provided to students, faculty, and staff via AdminWire, the College’s internal communication system.
+Any results received over a weekend are reported in Monday's data.

 Our commitment to a healthy campus